yliuEmma/CS639FALL20website/docs/index.md

 For marking objects in images and videos, I use cv2.rectangle() function to draw out uniquely colored boxes (I use numpy's random.randint() to generate random colors for each object every time a user run this program) and use OpenCV's addWeighted() to adjust box's transparency with an alpha value of 0.6 on the final image.

 For blurring objects in images and videos, I extract the coordinates of 4 corners of the bounding box and use them as ROI(Region of Interest) to create masks for blurring process.
-(w and h are weights and heights extracted from bounding boxes)
+(w and h are wdith and heights extracted from bounding boxes)

 ```markdown
 `roi_corners = np.array([[(x, y), (x + w, y), (x + w, y + h), (x, y + h)]], dtype=np.int32)`